Three weeks ago, I wrote

 @system-service is one such set.
 It contains some common syscalls used by services.
 It notably removes the ability to reboot the system, interfere with swap memory, and change the system clock.
 Few services need these capabilities.

-I’ve set the following whitelist of syscalls for OpenSMTPD:
+I’ve set the following allow-list of syscalls for OpenSMTPD:

 @mount in order to use